nuvibit/nuvibit.com/content/english/products/foundation-blueprint/_index.md

       - title: "Transition"
         enable: true
         image: "images/products/foundation-blueprint-transition.png"
-        content: "We have no interest in building a Cloud Foundation without ensuring that the necessary capabilities are in place to run it successfully.
+        content: "We have no interest in building a Cloud Foundation without ensuring that the necessary capabilities on your side will be established to run it successfully.
-                  Because we believe that hands-on experience is the best way to learn new skills, we provide on-the-job training.<br/><br/>
+                  Because we believe that hands-on experience is the best way to learn new skills, we support your employees with on-the-job training.<br/><br/>
-                  Part of the transition includes cementing the Cloud Foundation Capabilities which are essential to establish a Cloud Operating Model."
+                  Part of the transition includes cementing the [Cloud Foundation Capabilities](/blog/cloud-foundation-map 'Nuvibit Cloud Foundation Blog Post') which are essential to establish a Cloud Operating Model."

       - title: "Support"
         enable: true
         image: "images/products/foundation-blueprint-support.png"
         content: "Even after the successful implementation of your Cloud Foundation, we want to continue supporting you on your cloud journey.
-                  We can help you troubleshoot and fix issues related to your Foundation and our Terraform modules.<br/><br/>
+                  We can help you to optimize and refine your Foundation based on our Terraform modules.<br/><br/>
-                  In addition, we can provide you with updates to our Foundation Terraform modules and implement your feature requests whenever possible."
+                  In addition, we can provide you with updates to our Foundation Terraform modules and implement your feature requests."

 link_section:
     enable: true